Hussain122-png/Student_Record_Managment_System/README.md

 1. **CSV rewrite on every mutation**
 2. **One thread per client** – Works well up to ~1,000 concurrent connections;
-   beyond that, use `epoll`-based async I/O
+   beyond that, `epoll`-based async I/O  could be used
 3. **JSON parsing** – The minimal string-search parser is O(n) per key.